AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

 * torres_info
 * ic_bci_2020

-Each dictionary contains specific information about a particular EEG dataset, such as the number of classes, class names, number of EEG channels, sampling rate, channel names, number of subjects, and total number of trials.

-### Dataset Basic Infos:

 After defining individual dataset information dictionaries, the code creates a master dictionary named `datasets_basic_infos`.
-This master dictionary contains all the dataset information dictionaries, indexed by their names (aguilera_traditional, aguilera_gamified, nieto, coretto, torres).
+This master dictionary contains all the dataset information dictionaries, indexed by their names.

 This organization allows easy access to dataset information using the dataset names as keys.

 ### Content of Datasets: